riskportal/network-tutorial/docs/8_parameters.md

 # Overview of `risk.params`

-The `risk.params` module provides tools to manage, inspect, and export the internal configuration used in your RISK analysis.
-This allows for reproducibility and transparency by saving parameter states across formats.
+The `risk.params` module (accessed via an initialized RISK instance) lets you inspect and export the internal configuration used in your RISK analysis.
+This supports reproducibility by preserving parameter states across formats. *Note: reloading a RISK instance from a parameter file is not currently supported*.

 ---

 ## Loading Parameters

 Use the `load()` method to import the current parameter dictionary.
-This flattens any `np.ndarray` objects into lists for compatibility.

 ### Example